sdbeng/sdbeng/README.md

 - Worked on a few Open Source projects to contribute to the community for Hacktober fest 2024 event.

 📐 Work:
-- Reading documentation, setting up local env var, building TypeScript full stack app sdkv5
-- Implementing a serverless full stack app with lambda, and other aws services
-- Xcode v16 app with SwiftUI framework
 - Scheduler App - Interactive event calendar selection to allow users book their date and times either for work or volunteer hours.
 - Jobs Community Project Full STack Web Application - React Server Components, Server Actions, PostgreSQL, neonDB, Prisma ORM
-- Q&A secure dashboard SaaS application with next.js - Full stack Project
 - Built Azure DevOps Kubernetes Cluster - Java Microservices Ecommerce Project
-- Spring Boot Kafka Back end application: JPA, RDBMS
 - Spring Boot microservices project - Manufactoring company
-- React Native Ai chat App > FastAPI back end (use latest RN 0.76 release)
+- React frontend, FastAPI backend

 📫 Built a Spring Boot back end application with ci/cd on a docker-jenkins pipeline, using JPA and Spring Web Security on a microservices project.
 Stack: React.js, SpringBoot, AWS EC2, Jenkins, Tomcat server.
 Thank God for this opportunity and future ones.

-📐 2026:♂ Setup a Linux server with ansible and a ci/cd pipeline, docker, GitLab, Github actions, K8s - started 100 day DevOps Labs @@@
+📐 2026:♂ Setup a Linux server with ansible and a ci/cd pipeline, docker, GitLab, Github actions, K8s - started 100 day DevOps Labs @@@KK

 📐 2025:♂ Hackathons hands-on: signup, build apps to collaborate with open source and build up skills.
-Taking walks every day helps out refocus on tasks, have a better approach when brainstorming, confidence when testing potencial solutions.

 - 💬 On the weekends, I like to spend time with my family, go for walks and play with our husky 🐾
 <!--